charlola/hugo-theme-charlolamode/README.md

 ![ProfilePic](static/images/example.png)

-You can add easily social icons like LinkedIn, Twitter, Youtube, Instagram, ... just add them in the config.yml.
+You can easily add social icons like LinkedIn, Twitter, Youtube, Instagram, ... just have a look in the config.yml.
 Examples are already added.

-### Change Profilpic
+### Change Profile Image

-To add your profilpic, replace ***profil.png*** in the folder ***static/images***.
+To add your profile pic, replace ***profil.png*** in the folder ***static/images***.
 Make sure you take an image with a happy face :)

 ### Add tabs

 In the config.yml you can add new tabs next to 'Articles' and 'Contact'.
 Uncomment 'Category' to check it out.

 ***Note***
-If you add a new tab, you have to do the following:
+If you add a new tab in the config.yml, you have to do the following:
-1. Add new folder in 'content' with the ***same name*** as the new tab.
+1. Add new folder in the directory 'content' with the ***same name*** as the new tab.
 2. Copy ***_index.md*** from articles into new folder.

 ### Add new content

-If you like to push new content, create a new Markdown file.
+If you like to push new content, create a new Markdown file in the new folder.
 Find an example in ***content/articles/article.md***.

 ## Thank you!